Five Tips for Easy Fall Coffee Table Decorating

 • Varied height

-• Soften the edges with a plant or flowers
+• Soften the edges with a plant or floral arrangements, whether faux flowers or fresh flowers

-• Repetition of color, pattern, texture, and style throughout the room (meaning, the 3 items don’t have to be the same but they should usually repeat some kind of color, pattern, texture, or style displayed elsewhere in the room for a cohesive look
+• Repetition of a color scheme, pattern, texture, and style throughout the room (meaning, the 3 items don’t have to be the same but they should usually repeat some kind of color, pattern, texture, or style displayed elsewhere in the room for a cohesive look

-In this fall coffee table styling, you can see how I used a large bread board as my base.
+In this fall coffee table styling, you can see how I used a large bread board as the base for my focal point.
 Next, I added a vintage zinc vessel with a mixture of fall faux stems and florals.
 Then, I added a grouping of books for my middle height.
 Lastly, I added a glass cloche with a vintage quail statue.
-The quail brings an unexpected touch while also having a subtle nod to the season.
+The quail brings an unexpected touch while also having a subtle nod to the season and use of natural elements..

 The colors, texture, and style in this vignette are mirrored in the room.
-The zinc bucket accents the zinc table top.
-At the same time, the vintage leather books match the color of the stacked baskets used for a side table.
-Then, the glass cloche connects with a grouping of cloches and dried gourds on the cabinet behind the sofa.
+This helps the overall feel of your living room to be cohesive.
+Next, the zinc bucket accents the zinc table top.
+At the same time, the vintage leather books (which make great coffee table books) match the color of the stacked items used for a side table.
+Then, the glass cloche connects with a grouping of cloches and dried gourds on the cabinet I use as a sofa table.

 Shop this look: